 Remember though that competitive keywords are always going to be the most expensive.
-You may have to swallow the cost on these, but can find ways to game the more niche keywords on your list.
+You may have to swallow the cost on these, but you can find ways to game the more niche keyword variations on your list.

 Found this guide useful?
 Check out our Ultimate Guide for Creating a PPC Strategy.